Bird City Lafayette

 Becoming a designated Bird City demonstrates our commitment to conserve native bird species and the habitats they need to survive.
 We continue to grow our:

 - Annual World Migratory Bird Day event in September, and

-efforts to create and protect habitats for birds through invasive species removal, plantings, and more.
+- Efforts to create and protect habitats for birds through invasive species removal, native species plantings, and more.

-The Greenlee Wildlife Preserve, located at Waneka Lake, is a nationally acclaimed location for migratory birds and nesting waterfowl, including Swainson’s Hawk, Barn Swallow, Pied-billed and Western Grebes, and more.
+The Greenlee Wildlife Preserve, located at Waneka Lake, is a nationally acclaimed location for migratory birds and nesting waterfowl, including Great Horned Owls, Belted Kingfishers, Pied-billed Grebes, Yellow Warblers, and more.

 Ways you can contribute to wildlife conservation

 Stay tuned for our 2022!